Inner Product in Highest-Weight Representation: Introduction

+The inner product (\ref{in}) appears in the solutions of the Kapustin-Witten (\textbf{KW}) equations.
+The following inner product is one of the factors conjectured in \cite{vm}

-where $E^{-}_{j_n}\cdots E^{-}_{j_1}$ and $E^{+}_{i_1} \cdots E^{+}_{i_n}$ are two sequences from the highest weight $\Lambda_s$ to weight $w$.
-The calculation of the commutation of operators in $W_w$ is a boring job and impractical for large number of operators.
-In addition, to define the vector $|\upsilon_{w}(\hat{\omega})\rangle$, it is necessary to consider all the paths from the highest weight state to $w$.
-Each branch node increase the number of paths as shown in Fig.(\ref{A3-010}).
-With the rank of $\mathfrak{g}$ rising, they increase rapidly, as well as the number of weights.
+where $E^{-}_{j_n}\cdots E^{-}_{j_1}$ and $E^{+}_{i_1} \cdots E^{+}_{i_n}$ are two sequences from the highest-weight $\Lambda_s$ to the weight $w$.
+The superscript $i$ and $j$ denote the $i$th and $j$th paths, respectively.
+The calculation of the commutation of operators in equation (\ref{inpro}) is tedious and must be done manually for a large number of operators.
+In addition, to define the vector $|\upsilon_{w}(\hat{\omega})\rangle$, it need to consider all the paths from the highest-weight state to $w$.
+Each branch node in the diagram increases the number of paths, such as the node $(1,-1,1)$ shown in Fig.(\ref{A3-010}).
+As the rank of $\mathfrak{g}$ increases, the number of paths, as well as the number of weights, grows rapidly.
+More details will be provided in Section \ref{kw}.

-We would like to illustrate these problems above through an example as shown in Fig.(\ref{A3-010}). \begin{flushleft} \textbf{Example}: Fundament representation $\rho_2$ for $A_3$. \end{flushleft} To construct the norm of the state $|\upsilon_{(-1,1,-1)}(\hat{\omega})\rangle$, we have to compute the following two norms
+We illustrate these problems through an example. \begin{example} Fundamental representation $\rho_2$ for $A_3$: Let $\hat{\omega}$ be the weight vector ended.
+As shown in Fig.(\ref{A3-010}), there are four paths from the highest-weight $(0,1,0)$ to $(-1,1,-1)$.
+To construct the norm of the state $|\upsilon_{(-1,1,-1)}(\hat{\omega})\rangle$, we need to compute the following two norms

-which correspond to two sequences from the highest weight $(0,1,0)$ to $(-1,1,-1)$.
-We also have to compute the following inner products,
+which correspond to two sequences from the highest-weight $(0,1,0)$ to $(-1,1,-1)$.
+We also need to compute the following inner products,

-where the states and their conjugate states correspond to different paths.
+where the states and their conjugate states are constructed by different paths. \end{example}

+In this paper, we focus on the calculation of the inner product (\ref{inpro}).
+In Section 2, we introduce the highest-weight representations as a preparation.
+In Section 3, we propose an algorithm for calculating the inner product of states of the highest-weight representations, corresponding to a path in the weight diagram.
+The algorithm is an iterative process based on Theorem \ref{ite}, which significantly reduces the computational workload.
+It can be used to calculate inner product of any irreducible finite-dimensional representations of classical groups in addition to the fundamental representations appearing in the \textbf{KW} equations.